marianmeres/demino/README.md

 class Some3rdPartyRouter extends DeminoRouter {
     /** Defines a callback to be executed on a given route match. */ on(route: string, callback: DeminoRouterOnMatch): void {
-        // you need to save the route+callback pair somewhere...
+        // you need to save the route+callback pairs somewhere...
     }
     /** Executes pathname match lookup against the registered routes. */ exec(pathname: string): null | DeminoRouterOnMatchResult {